rajesh996/rajesh996.github.io/README.md

 # rajesh996.github.io

-This is my Personal website which I developed for myself.
+//This is my Personal website which I developed for myself.

 It gives a glimpse of my information.